-You need trusted guidance from motorcycle lawyers who know Texas law and have helped thousands of people.
+You need trusted guidance from motorcycle accident attorney who know Texas law and have helped thousands of people.

 The Houston motorcycle accident injury lawyers at Herrman & Herrman, P.L.L.C., guide motorcyclists and their loved ones through the process of recovering financially and physically after a serious motorcycle accident.
 We will stand by you.

-Our attorneys care about the people in Texas who turn to us for assistance.
-If your injuries limit your mobility, one of our attorneys can meet with you at your home, hospital room, or other location convenient to you.
+Our motorcycle accident attorneys care about the people in Texas who turn to us for assistance.
+If your injuries limit your mobility, one of our motorcycle accident lawyers can meet with you at your home, hospital room, or other location convenient to you.
 Our attorneys will advocate aggressively for you throughout the process of pursuing a motorcycle accident claim.
 We will investigate the accident carefully and pursue the maximum compensation available.
 Contact us at our Houston office at (713) 565-1899.

-How A Houston Motorcycle Accident Attorney Can Help
+How A Houston Motorcycle Accident Lawyers Can Help

 Motorcyclists are five times more likely than occupants of a car or truck to be injured in an accident, according to the Texas A&M Transportation Institute.
 Crashes involving motorcycles often cause severe injuries such as traumatic brain injuries, neurological injuries, neck injuries, and spinal injuries that have lasting effects.